 The map below will include most of these stops.
 We recommend accessing the route in the same way you would arrive at the Yanacocha Reserve.
 If you travel this way, you will also pass two of our recommended places to see hummingbirds, San Jorge de Quito and Yanacocha.
 Both are marked on the map.

 If you chose to go off the route to visit Yanacocha, you can also return to the route a different way.
-When you leave the Yanacocha Reserve, instead of returning on the road on which you arrived, take a left at the entrance gate.
+When you leave the Yanacocha Reserve, instead of turning right to return on the road on which you arrived, take a left.
 That road will twist and turn, winding down the mountain, and come out on the far side of Nono.
 However, it means missing Nono and you might not want to do that.

 The tiny town of Nono is a farming paradise.
 On the weekends, it can be bustling as Quiteños arrive from the capital city to enjoy some country air.
 Some like to stop at the locally run restaurants for rural specialties like Caldo de Gallina and Locro de Papas.
 Others stop for a snack of Empanadas and Hot Chocolate or coffee.
 Those with a love of a good steak will choose one of the more expensive (relatively speaking) steak houses.
 You might want to call ahead for a reservation on Sunday afternoons.